emrahtokalak/emrahtokalak/README.md

 ### Hi, I am Emrah 👋

 I am primarily a software developer.
-I work at Turkcell Technology as a principal software development engineer.
+I work at Turkcell Technology as a principal software engineer.
 I am a product-oriented thinker, researcher, and open source lover. ♥️

 You can find me here: